Tricholoma equestre

-Tricholoma equestre or Tricholoma flavovirens, also known as man on horseback or yellow knight is a formerly widely eaten but arguably hazardous fungus of the genus Tricholoma that forms ectomycorrhiza with pine trees.
+Tricholoma equestre or Tricholoma flavovirens, commonly known as the man on horseback or yellow knight, is a species of fungus of the genus Tricholoma that forms ectomycorrhiza with pine trees.

-Known as Grünling in German, gąska zielonka in Polish, míscaro in Portuguese and canari in French, it has been treasured as an edible mushroom worldwide and is especially abundant in France and Central Portugal.
-Although it is regarded as quite tasty, cases of poisoning from eating T. equestre have been reported.
-Research has revealed it to have poisonous properties, but these claims are disputed.
+It has been treasured as an edible mushroom worldwide and is especially abundant in France and Central Portugal.
+Although it is regarded as quite tasty, cases of poisoning from eating the species have been reported from Europe.

-Taxonomy and naming
+Taxonomy

-Tricholoma equestre was known to Linnaeus who officially described it in Volume Two of his Species Plantarum in 1753, giving it the name Agaricus equestris, predating a description of Agaricus flavovirens by Persoon in 1793.
+Tricholoma equestre was known to Carl Linnaeus, who officially described it in Volume Two of his Species Plantarum in 1753, giving it the name Agaricus equestris, predating a description of Agaricus flavovirens by Persoon in 1793.
 Thus this specific name meaning "of or pertaining to horses" in Latin takes precedence over Tricholoma flavovirens, the other scientific name by which this mushroom has been known.
 It was placed in the genus Tricholoma by German Paul Kummer in his 1871 work Der Führer in die Pilzkunde.
 The generic name derives from the Greek trichos/τριχος 'hair' and loma/λωμα 'hem', 'fringe' or 'border'.

 Common names include the man-on-horseback, yellow knight, and saddle-shaped tricholoma.

 Description

 The cap ranges from 5-15 cm in width and is usually yellow with brownish areas, particularly at the centre.
-The stem is 4–10 cm long and 1–4 wide, is yellow, and brownish at the base.
-The gills are also yellow colour and the spores are white.
 The skin layer covering the cap is sticky and can be peeled off.
+The yellow stem is 4–10 cm long and 1–2 cm wide, and brownish at the base.
+The gills are also yellow and the spores are white, producing a white spore print.